 In the late 1980s and early 1990s, the idea of a graphical editing system was a futuristic dream for many.
 Rumors swirled of powerful systems in the works, hidden behind the walls of Industrial Light and Magic and Skywalker Ranch.
-Fast forward to 2019, and the landscape of software available to videographers is immense.
+Fast forward to present, and the landscape of software available to videographers is immense.
 Gone are the days of cutting film strips, tape decks and linear editing.
 Today, video editing is a digital non-linear process and an incredibly important part of video production.

 In this article, we’ll go over the criteria you’ll need to consider when shopping for new video editing software, including your skill level, workflow and budget.
 But first, let’s take a look at our favorite video editing software for editors at every level.

 The Editors’ Choice award recognizes exceptional video production equipment, software and services.
 These products must help videographers be more effective storytellers while being affordable, easy to use and dependable.
 The products must also deliver a superior user experience.

 - 4K video support